ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/aviation/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="2d" requirement="Using one of many flight simulator software packages available for computers, "fly" the course and heading you established in requirement 2c or another course you have plotted."}}
+{{#wb-req item="2d" requirement="Using one of many flight simulator software packages available for computers, \"fly\" the course and heading you established in requirement 2c or another course you have plotted."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}